 - Some books on the subject floors are for Reference Only.
 These items might have a green sticker on the edge of the book and a Reference Only stamp inside.

 - Journal issues and volumes are usually Reference Only too.

 - Print copies of postgraduate theses are available from the Issue Desk

 - Calculators are also available for library use from the Issue Desk

 Inter-Library Loan items have a due date that cannot be automatically extended.
 You should contact Inter-Library loans staff for advice if you want to keep the book for longer.

 You can post any loaned item through the slots near the Issue Desk on Level 2 at any time the Library building is open.
 Otherwise, you can hand them over to staff at the Issue Desk.

 There is a book drop bin in the Virgil Building on the lower level near the Café.
-Any books dropped there will return to the Library by the next working day Monday to Friday.
-There are no book collections on weekends.
+Any books dropped there will return to the Library by the next working day, Monday to Friday.
+There are no book collections on weekends or Bank holidays.

 You should return items to the Library address shown on this page.

 How can I request a book that is on loan?